Janice Rule: Career

 Her other films in the 1950s included A Woman's Devotion (1956), the Western Gun for a Coward (1957) and Bell, Book and Candle (1958), in which she played the fiancée who loses publisher 'Shep' Henderson (James Stewart) to the spell-casting witch Gillian Holroyd (Kim Novak).
 On television, she appeared in an episode of Checkmate ("The Mask of Vengeance", 1960), where she played Elena Nardos, the roommate of Cloris Leachman's character, Marilyn Parker.
-She was also in The Twilight Zone episode "Nightmare as a Child."
+She played Helen Foley in The Twilight Zone S1 E29 "Nightmare as a Child" which aired on April 29, 1960.
 She appeared as different characters in three episodes of Route 66.
 She acted as both Barbara Webb and Barbara Wells with David Janssen in two episodes of The Fugitive entitled "Wife Killer" and "The Walls of Night".
 She also had a major role as Nancy Reade in "Three Bells to Perdido", the debut episode of the Richard Boone western Have Gun – Will Travel.
 Rule also starred, second billing to Yul Brynner, in the western film Invitation to a Gunfighter (1964).

 Among her later film roles were Emily Stewart in The Chase (1966), Sheila Sommers in The Ambushers (1967), Burt Lancaster's bitter ex-lover in The Swimmer (1968), Willie in Robert Altman's 3 Women (1977), journalist Kate Newman in Costa Gavras' political thriller Missing (1982), and Kevin Costner's mother in American Flyers (1985).

 Personal life

-Rule had a brief engagement to Farley Granger in 1956.
+Rule had a brief engagement to Farley Granger in 1955.
 They had appeared in the Broadway play The Carefree Tree in 1955.
 Next followed a relationship with Ralph Meeker; Meeker had played Hal in Picnic.

 Rule was briefly married, during 1955, to television and film writer N. Richard Nash.
 Her second marriage was to television and film writer Robert Thom in 1956; they had one daughter, Kate, before divorcing in 1961.
 Her last marriage was to actor Ben Gazzara in 1961, having one daughter together before their divorce in 1979.

-During the 1960s, she became interested in psychoanalysis.
-She began her formal studies in 1973, specializing in treating her fellow actors, and received her PhD 10 years later from the Southern California Psychoanalytic Institute in Los Angeles.
-She practiced in New York and Los Angeles, and continued to act occasionally until her death from a cerebral hemorrhage in 2003.
+In the 1960s, she became interested in psychoanalysis.
+She began her formal studies in 1973, specialising in treating her fellow actors, and received her PhD 10 years later from the Southern California Psychoanalytic Institute in Los Angeles.
+She practised in New York and Los Angeles, and continued to act occasionally until her death from a cerebral hemorrhage in 2003.
 She was cremated after her death.